-Public Availability of naloxone
+Public Availability of Naloxone

 Naloxone is a medication that can reverse an overdose that is caused by an opioid drug (prescription pain medication or heroin).
 When administered, the naloxone blocks the effects of opioids on the brain and restores breathing within two to eight minutes.
-It is not a narcotic, and is not addictive.
+It is not a narcotic and is not addictive.

-Monday & Wednesdays : 9:00 AM to 3:00 PM
+Monday – Friday: 9:00 AM to 4:00 PM

-Naloxone Training is available for all agencies, but the distribution of Project DAWN provided kits will be prioritized and “at risk” parties will always be given priority access based on availability.
+Naloxone Training is available for all agencies, but the distribution of Project DAWN-provided kits will be prioritized, and “at-risk” parties will always be given priority access based on availability.

 Request a Naloxone (Narcan) Kit To Be Mailed To You

 Naloxone (Narcan) is available to Lucas County residents by mail from the Toledo-Lucas County Health Department through Project DAWN, a community-wide naloxone distribution program.

 In order to be eligible for a naloxone kit to be mailed to you, you must be a resident of Lucas County.
 Mail-order naloxone kits will include two 4 mg doses of nasal spray naloxone, a face shield, gloves, and educational materials.
 You can request a kit by completing our mail order request form and watching the instructional video on how to administer naloxone.

 This program educates opioid users, their family members, and/or their friends on how to recognize the signs and symptoms of a drug overdose, when to call emergency medical services, when to perform CPR, and how to administer naloxone/Narcan nasally.

 Please note that this will take place on a first-come, first-served basis, with priority distribution to the agency’s/individual participants with stated risk factors.